Insurance Coverage for Sleep Studies, Sleep Apnea and CPAP

 HMO

 An HMO stands for Health Maintenance Organization.
 They have their own network of providers in which they provide coverage.
+Usually your doctor requests the service to be provider, and your medical group or HMO authorizes the service to a specific provider.
+Your doctor can often request a particular provider as long as that provider is contracted with your medical group or HMO.
+You get a copy of the authorization that shows the authorized provider contact information and you contact the provider for service.
 If you choose a provider outside of this network, you will pay a substantial amount more.
-Before you seek treatment, call your provider to see that you are going to a facility that will be covered.
-HMO insurance plans require authorization.
-Once your insurance has been properly authorized, you can have a sleep study.
+Once your insurance has been properly authorized, you can receive the sleep study or CPAP device.
 Deductibles and co-payments may still apply.

 Medi-Cal HMO